ydahal1/ydahal1/ReadMe.md

-Did you hear that the police have a warrant out on a midget psychic ripping people off?
-It reads “Small medium at large.”
+Every night at 11:11, I make a wish that someone will come fix my broken clock.

 [
-Sat Mar 14 00:35:54 UTC 2026
+Sun Mar 15 00:43:44 UTC 2026
  ]